rossmacarthur/upon/README.md

 - Loops: `{% for user in users %} ... {% endfor %}`
 - Customizable filter functions: `{{ user.name | lower }}`
 - Configurable template syntax: `<? user.name ?>`, `(( if user.enabled ))`
-- Render using any `serde` serializable values.
+- Render using any `serde` serializable values
 - Render using a quick context with a convenient macro:
   `upon::value!{ name: "John", age: 42 }`
+- Render to any `io::Write`
-- Minimal dependencies.
+- Minimal dependencies

 ### Still to come...